JetBrains/programmer-games/README.md

     elm-reactor

-Now go to http://localhost:8000/, click on directory Turing, click src and then choose Main.elm file.
+Now go to http://localhost:8000/, click src and then choose Main.elm file.